markheath/durable-functions-video-processor-v2/VideoProcessorV2/README.md

 ﻿### Durable Functions Video Processor Demo

-This demo shows a very simple video processing workflow using the Azure Durable Functions extension and hosting the
+This demo shows a very simple video processing workflow using the Azure Durable Functions extension and using version 2 of the Azure Functions runtime

 To run this locally from Visual Studio you will need to create your own `local.settings.json` file with the following contents (filling in your personal email address and SendGrid key in order to be able to send emails):